Menu

 Washington, D.C.
 Asbestos Laws & Regulations

-Residents and businesses in Washington, D.C., must follow federal asbestos regulations created by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA).
-Additionally, the District of Columbia Department of Energy and Environment (DOEE) has also created local regulations for asbestos handling and removal.
+Businesses in Washington, D.C., must follow federal asbestos regulations created by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA).
+Additionally, the District of Columbia Department of Energy and Environment (DOEE) has created local regulations for asbestos handling and removal.

 For example, renovations and asbestos abatement in the district must be approved by the DOEE before activities begin.
-In order to remove friable (easily crumbled) asbestos-containing materials, abatement contractors must have a district permit or license.
-A permit is not required for non-friable asbestos-containing materials.
+To remove friable (easily crumbled) asbestos materials, abatement contractors must have a district permit or license.

-Individuals who do not comply with these laws may be prosecuted and/or fined.
-In 2017, a Washington, D.C., man was sentenced to 20 months in prison after improperly removing asbestos from a historic building.
+Individuals who do not comply with these laws may face legal consequences.
+In 2017, a D.C. man was sentenced to 20 months in prison after improperly removing asbestos from a historic building.
 The man was charged with violating the Clean Air Act after hiring an unlicensed individual to remove asbestos-containing materials.

 Find Mesothelioma Doctors, Lawyers and Asbestos Exposure Sites Near You